29

 sudo apt-get install --only-upgrade mintsources

-6) in the graphic application "System" - "Update of packages", there are no more new packages to installation.
-Python3-update-manager package warning no longer occurs.
+6) In a graphics application "System" - "Update packages", there are no more new packages to install.
+The python3-update-manager package warning no longer occurs.

-On a Debian operating system, packages in the "proposed-updates" repository will appear when developers upload the appropriate packages to it.
-If the main, current distribution is Debian Bookworm, its repository for proposed updates is installed on the system as follows:
+On the Debian operating system, packages will appear in the "proposed-updates" repository when developers upload the appropriate packages to it.
+If the main, live distribution is Debian Bookworm, its repository for suggested updates is installed on the system as follows:

 nano /etc/apt/sources.list

-2) Add to it a line that will include proposed-updates - predicted updates:
+2) Add a line to it that will include proposed-updates - proposed updates:

-• If your system has not free components (with a closed source), add the line to obtain the proposed updates:
+• if your system has non-free (closed source) components, add the line to receive suggested updates:

 deb https://deb.debian.org/debian bookworm-proposed-updates main contrib non-free non-free-firmware

-• If you need components are with the exception of firmware with closed source code, add the line:
+• if you need components except for closed source firmware, add the line:

 deb http://deb.debian.org/debian bookworm-proposed-updates main contrib non-free

-• If only components with open source code are needed, add the line:
+• if you only need open source components, add the line:

 deb https://deb.debian.org/debian bookworm-proposed-updates main contrib